zackiles/task-graph-fs/README.md

 If you can use a file explorer, you already know how to use TaskGraphFS.

+### Graph to Filesystem Mapping

+TaskGraphFS maps directed acyclic graphs (DAGs) to your filesystem:
+- **Workflows (Subgraphs)** → Directories
+- **Tasks (Nodes)** → Markdown Files
+- **Dependencies (Edges)** → Symbolic Links
+- **Task Properties** → Markdown Content
+- **Nested Workflows** → Subdirectories

 ## Why TaskGraphFS?

 The rise of AI has brought a flood of new frameworks with complex abstractions for defining workflows and managing state.
 Most rely on proprietary formats or rigid schemas, creating unnecessary barriers.
 TaskGraphFS takes a simpler approach: it uses the filesystem as the interface and plain English for task definitions, with LLMs handling the complexity.
-It’s intuitive, interoperable, and built to align with AI’s promise of natural, human-first workflows.
+It's intuitive, interoperable, and built to align with AI's promise of natural, human-first workflows.

 ## Getting Started